.

 EMERGENCIES IN THE FIELD

-The boat is equipped with a telephone, Wi-Fi and short-wave radio for project and emergency use.
-Daily communication is maintained with the office in Iquitos.
+The boat has a telephone, Wi-Fi, and short-wave radio for project and emergency use.
+The office in Iquitos is contacted daily.

 Earthwatch has a 24-hour, 7-day-a-week emergency hotline number.
 Someone is always on call to respond to messages that come into our live answering service.